jqno/jqno.github.io/_posts/2020-09-09-my-vim-setup.md

 ### Git

 Again, I said before that Vim shouldn't be your Git client, and I still believe in that.
-But sometimes it's useful to do a quick git blame, and for that, no plugin is better than [vim-fugitive](https://github.com/tpope/vim-fugitive), even if it contains a huge amount of feature that I never use.
+But sometimes it's useful to do a quick git blame, and for that, no plugin is better than [vim-fugitive](https://github.com/tpope/vim-fugitive), even if it contains a huge amount of features that I never use.

 ### Color scheme